Polish

 Bantam, Buff Laced

-Polish Bantams are small chickens with a compact body and a round, fluffy appearance.
-They have feathered crests that give them a charming and somewhat comical appearance, with the crest varying in size and shape depending on the individual bird.
-Their plumage comes in a variety of colors, including white, black, buff, silver, and golden, with each color variety adding to their visual appeal.
-One of the most distinctive features of Polish Bantams is their crest of feathers, which can sometimes obstruct their vision.
-This can make them more vulnerable to predators, so it’s important to provide them with a safe and secure enclosure.
+Polish bantams have a compact body with a round, fluffy appearance.
+Their feathered crests give them a charming and somewhat comical look, though the size and shape of the crest can vary between individuals.
+In some cases, the crest may partially obstruct their vision, making them more vulnerable to predators.
+Because of this, it’s important to provide them with a safe and secure enclosure.

-In addition to their striking appearance, Polish Bantams are known for their friendly and sociable nature.
-They are typically docile and easy to handle, making them suitable for families with children and other pets.
+Polish females are known for their friendly and sociable nature, while males can be slightly protective of their hens.
+Overall, they are typically docile and easy to handle, making them a great choice for families with children and other pets.
 They are also known to be excellent layers of small to medium-sized eggs and don’t exhibit broody behavior often, making them both beautiful and practical additions to any backyard flock.
 Requiring minimal care, we find them to be quite hardy and adaptable to most climates.
 They may benefit from occasional trimming around the eyes for better vision.
 In mixed flocks, they tend to occupy a mid-range position in the pecking order.
 For optimal compatibility, it’s recommended to keep them with similar-sized breeds such as Silkies, Belgians, Bantam Orpingtons, rather than larger full-sized breeds.

 Please see Polish – Open Poultry Standard Australia for more info and breed standards.